the fastest

-Overall it feels like it's got some of the smaller Fiesta ST's cheekiness, but it's not so hyper alert that it's tricky to manage.
-It's more alive beneath you at regular speeds than a Golf GTI, which is nice.
+Overall it feels like it's got some of the cheekiness of the smaller Fiesta ST (RIP), but it's not so hyper alert that it's tricky to manage.
+It's more alive beneath you at regular speeds than a Golf GTI, for example.

 Once in the bend, the ST is all enthusiasm.
 The nose pulls to the apex, and the rear's willing too.
 Grip is immense, and traction superb, especially in Sport and Track modes which keep the diff more sternly locked (sometimes predictively based on your inputs, not just reactively based on grip loss).